nansencenter/DA-tutorials/notebooks/scripts/T7 - Monte-Carlo & ensembles.md

 ### What about linearisation?

-We began this tutorial mentioning that M-C can improve on the TLM for propagating the errors of the state distribution.
+We began this tutorial mentioning that M-C can improve on the TLM for propagating uncertainty (represented by covariances, or an ensemble).
-This is intuitive,
-and the use of the moments of the forecast distribution into the KF equations suggests itself.
-But we have not tied this back into the discussion of linearisation.
+But we yet to tie this back into the discussion of linearisation.
 More specifically, what can we say about the way non-linearity is handled by the EnKF?
-As it turns out, the EnKF is doing linear least-squares regression (this was recognized from very early on, ref Anderson) therefore one can reference the Gauss-Markov theorem to make certain BLUE claims.
+As it turns out, the EnKF is doing linear least-squares regression [[Anderson (2001)]](#References) and therefore one can reference the Gauss-Markov theorem to make certain optimality (e.g., BLUE) claims.
-Meanwhile, from the perspective of FD, it has been popular to say that the ensemble methods compute an **"average"** linear model somewhat.
+Meanwhile, by viewing the ensemble as a set of finite difference perturbations (with large, pseudo-random spread), ensemble methods were intuitively but heuristically thought to compute an **"average"** linear model somewhat.
-This was formalized by Raanes, and could have made an earlier paper much shorter (chain rule applies for LLS regression).
+This was formalized by [[Raanes (2019)]](#References), and could have made [[Raanes (2017)]](#References) much shorter (chain rule applies for LLS regression).

+#### Exc: Stein's lemma

+TODO:
+- Univariate
+- Proof
   It is important to note that this derivation of the ensemble linearisation shows that errors (from different members) cancel out, and shows exactly the linearisation converges to, both of which are not present in any derivation starting with Taylor-series expansions.
-A similar result was recognized by Stordal (2016).
+- A similar result was recognized by [[Stordal (2016)]](#References).

 ## Summary

+Monte-Carlo methods use random sampling to estimate expectations and distributions, making them powerful for complex or nonlinear problems.
+Ensembles—i.i.d. samples — allow us to estimate statistics and reconstruct distributions, with accuracy improving as the ensemble size grows.
 Parametric assumptions (e.g. assuming Gaussianity) can be useful in approximating distributions.
-Sample covariance estimates can be expressed and computed in a vectorized form.
+Sample mean and covariance estimators are consistent and unbiased, but nonlinear functions of these (like the inverse covariance) may be biased.
+Vectorized computation of ensemble statistics is both efficient and essential for practical use.
+The ensemble approach naturally handles nonlinearity by simulating the full system, forming the basis for methods like the EnKF.

 ### Next: [T8 - Spatial statistics ("geostatistics") & Kriging](T8%20-%20Geostats%20%26%20Kriging%20[optional].ipynb)

 - - -

 - ###### Footnote 1:
 <a name="Footnote-1:"></a>
-Essentially its (pseudo) randomness means that it is easy to avoid biases.
+Essentially its (pseudo) randomness means that it is easy to avoid nefarious or hard-to-detect biases.
 For example, the Monte-Carlo approach is particularly useful when grid-based quadrature is difficult, as is often the case for high-dimensional problems.
 A common misconception in DA is that M-C is somehow more efficient